Sweet fresh corn, crunchy green beans, and chives straight from the garden… a match made in heaven!

-This is the ultimate summer side dish!
+This may just be the ultimate summer side dish.
 It’s quick and easy to make, amazingly fresh-tasting and, of course, delicious!
 Plus, it makes a great addition to all the summer meals you already know and love.

 The only thing you have to watch out for is overcooking the veggies.
 We want to preserve the flavor and texture of the delicate corn and haricots verts, and a couple minutes of cooking is all that’s required.